Charles César de Fay de La Tour-Maubourg: After the Restoration

 In 1814, de Faÿ was named at the time of the Bourbon Restoration and preserved his position during the Hundred Days.
-He was Government commissioner for certain departments in the West of France.
-During the fall of Napoleon he was excluded from government until 1819.
+He was a government commissioner for certain departments in the west of France.
+After the fall of Napoleon, he was excluded from government until 1819.
 He was reinstated to the Senate, then made Knight of the Order of Saint Louis.
 Napoleon had made him commander of the Legion of Honor.